george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 6
 Calculating the average is based on the counted words not all input words, meaning that they are already filtered using the stopwords and the pattern.

+## Iteration 7
+Removed reading text file in the main method because I ve assumed that the argument is replaced by -index